hostjane/hostjane.github.io/_pages/marketplace-fee.md

 title: Marketplace Fee
 parent: Sellers
 description: How much do I earn per sale?
-nav_order: 5
+nav_order: 6
 permalink: /sellers/marketplace-fee/
 ---

-# Marketplace Fee
+# Marketplace Fees

 <span class="blue">Note: Please also see [Introduction to Earnings](/sellers/earnings/) for sellers.</span>

 HostJane is completely free to use.

-<span class="green">There are no setup, listing, monthly or any ongoing fees to sell a Service with your Skill.</span>
+<span class="green">No setup, subscription or hidden fees to sell a Service on HostJane with your Skill.<span>

+<span class="yellow">There are no fees on cash gifts which are paid out at 100% within 48 hours to your nominated bank or PayPal account</span>

 We strive to be a safe, secure environment which protects both sellers and buyers.